AP Interview: Malaysia’s Mahathir aims to scrap China deals

 “Anti-Semitic is a term that is invented to prevent people from criticizing the Jews for doing wrong things,” he said.

-Mahathir’s criticism of Western leaders has extended to President Donald Trump, whom he described as an “erratic man” during an AP interview last year.
-His return to office hasn’t tempered his opinion.
+Mahathir’s criticism of Western leaders has extended to U.S. President Donald Trump, whom he described as an “erratic man” during an AP interview last year.

 “So far he has not indicated that I should change my views,” he said of Trump on Monday.
 “He changes his mind within 24 hours.
 I mean it is difficult to deal with any person whose mind is not made up.”